raffertyuy/Handwriting-to-Markdown-GPT/README.md

 Also see this [blog post](https://raffertyuy.com/raztype/handwriting-to-second-brain-gpt/)

 ## Solution Flow
-This solution will:
+This solution is using Azure Logic Apps with the following flow:

-- Watch for new files in a specific OneDrive folder (using Azure Logic Apps)
+1. Watch for new files in a specific OneDrive folder
+2. Check for GPT-4o supported image formats
+   - if the filetype is PDF, convert to JPG using [OneDrive - Convert File](https://learn.microsoft.com/en-us/connectors/onedrive/#convert-file-(preview)) (limited to the first page of the PDF file).
+   - if the filetype is not supported, skip.
-- Process the files using GPT-4o (through a Function App)
+3. Extract the text from the image file using GPT-4o (through a Function App).
-- Copy the image and save a new markdown file output in a destination OneDrive folder.
+4. Copy the image and save a new markdown file output in a destination OneDrive folder.

 ```mermaid
 flowchart LR